salama/object-machine/object/parfait/classes.md

 ### Values

-In the machine design we make the distiction between objects and values explicit.
+In the machine design we make the distinction between objects and values explicit.
 Values may be easiest to understand in terms of the implementation, they are stored in a machine word.
 Conceptually they represent different entities from objects, as